Friday, February 14, 2025

 I have seen the handiwork of God despite the chaos and storms of the past few months.
 And even more important, I have felt the presence of God and His power upholding me when I could no longer stand.

-His faithfulness is unparalleled, and cannot be compared to anything else in our lives.
-If everything else were to be destroyed and all my other relationships removed, He is enough.
+His faithfulness is unparalleled, and cannot be compared to anything else in my life.
+If everything else were to be destroyed and all my other relationships removed, He truly is enough.

 And though my story is not what I would have written, His plans are perfect.